 The most affordable Windows 10 convertible

-Getting into the world of Windows 10 convertibles isn't cheap unless we're talking about the Pavilion x2.
-This 10-inch hybrid comes packing a surprising amount of goods considering its small size.
-It comes outfitted with an HD screen and more than enough power to get you through a simple day of web browsing and even image editing.
+The Windows 10 convertible landscape isn't cheap unless we're talking about the Pavilion x2.
+This 10-inch hybrid neatly packages a surprising amount of goods considering its small size.
+It comes outfitted with an HD screen and more than enough power to get you through a simple day of web browsing (and even some light photo/video editing).

-When you're ready kick back with some streaming media, you can pop off the 10-inch works as a great little tablet.
-And if you're looking for something with a bit more screen real estate there's always the 12-inch HP Pavilion x2.
+What's more, when you're ready kick back with some streaming media, you can pop off the 10-inch hood for an equally impressive standalone tablet experience.
+If you're looking for something with a bit more screen real estate, however, there's always a 12-inch model available as well.

 Read the full review: HP Pavilion x2